 Protecting the Bay-Delta watershed and its many beneficial uses is one of the State Water Board’s primary responsibilities and top priorities.
 The State Water Board is responsible for adopting and updating the Water Quality Control Plan for the San Francisco Bay/Sacramento–San Joaquin Delta Estuary (Bay-Delta Plan), which establishes water quality control measures and flow requirements needed to provide reasonable protection of beneficial uses in the watershed.
 The State Water Board is now engaged in urgent efforts to address prolonged and precipitous declines of native aquatic species in the Bay-Delta and the ecosystem they depend upon.

 - Second, the State Water Board is also considering Plan amendments focused on the Sacramento River and its tributaries, Delta eastside tributaries (including the Calaveras, Cosumnes, and Mokelumne rivers), Delta outflows, and interior Delta flows.

 This web page is intended to keep the public and other interests that depend on the Bay Delta system for agriculture, commerce, recreation and environmental uses updated on the latest environmental and regulatory documents related to Bay-Delta planning that are being developed and considered by the Board.

 Below, please find important links to the newest information pertaining to the Bay-Delta watershed efforts that are now underway, as well links to a more complete record of historical information.
 Related to the Bay-Delta Plan update and implementation process, the California Natural Resources Agency is currently engaged in an effort to develop proposed voluntary agreements with various water users in the watershed.
-Information regarding that process is available here.
+Information regarding the proposed voluntary agreements process is available here.